ArcBlock/forge-docs/src/instruction/install/macos/index.md

 brew install node
 ```

-To make sure you have installed Node properly, type `node -v` in your termianl.
+To make sure you have installed Node properly, type `node -v` in your terminal.
 You should see:

 ```bash
 $ node -v